Our Perimeter Report

 Following a consultation paper in October 2021, setting out potential options on the scope and form of regulation for DPC, the Treasury published a consultation in February 2023 on the draft legislation.

-The FCA’s ability to consult on conduct standards for the sector and ultimately to enact changes to our Handbook is contingent upon Treasury decisions.
+Our ability to consult on conduct standards for the sector and ultimately to enact changes to our Handbook is contingent upon Treasury decisions.

 In the meantime, we have been designing a framework to assess firms applying for authorisation and a supervisory strategy for when these firms fall under our remit.

-In advance of regulation, where we see harm, we will act using our existing powers and our non-FSMA consumer protection powers which can apply to unauthorised firms where we see poor practices.
+In advance of regulation, we will act where we see harm using our existing powers and our non-FSMA consumer protection powers which can apply to unauthorised firms where we see poor practices.

 We can use our powers under the Consumer Rights Act 2015 to intervene where we have concerns that terms in the consumer contracts of DPC providers may be unfair and / or not transparent.